codebyboon/codebyboon/README.md

-# Hello, I'm codebyboon👋
+# Hello, I'm Boon 👋

 I have been working in Accenture Malaysia for ~6 years.
-Latest job scope was to lead a team of developers to deliver projects for SG banking client, using Siebel (including Javascript & Java) as day to day tool.
+My last role was leading the CRM development team for SG banking client.
 Going to explore and expand myself more into different tech stacks with this new GitHub profile, keep learning and building! 🦾
 <br />
 <br />